-Staff will not recommend a violation or penalty for failing to document individual transactions under \$500.
+Staff will not recommend a violation or penalty for failure to document individual transactions under \$500.
 However, undocumented loans, in-kind contributions, liabilities, and other transactions associated with the same source will be aggregated, and a single penalty will be assessed, if the aggregate amount is \$500 or more.
+Undocumented expenditures and in-kind contributions may be aggregated if there is an indication that the payees were associated or were providing similar services.